Paradoxis/PHP-security-classes/README.md

 * Downloads

 If you think I should add a file regarding a certain topic about security, let me know or add some code of your own.
 (Please referr to https://github.com/php-fig/fig-standards for code-style guides)

+Check out the wiki for more info on how to use this.